Big, bigger, Phuket

 The northern end of Karon is the quietest.
 Just south of the lake, the main street begins, lined with restaurants, massage parlours and tour operators all the way up to Karon Temple.
 There are also plenty of options along the beachfront.

-We stayed at Baan Chay Lay Resort (adlink), where we had a small apartment with a sofa and kitchen at a great price.
-The hotel’s pool was ideal for us with some shade and the location near the temple was very convenient.
+We stayed at Baan Chay Lay Resort (adlink), where we had a small apartment with a sofa and kitchen at a fair price.

 Stay at Surin Beach